Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Computer Networking Basics/0x05 Network Layer/0x05 Network Layer.md

 > Let’s now consider some possible services that the network layer could provide.
 These services could include:
 > - **Guaranteed delivery**.
 This service guarantees that a packet sent by a source host will eventually arrive at the destination host.
 > - **Guaranteed delivery with bounded delay**.
 This service not only guarantees delivery of the packet, but delivery within a specified host-to-host delay bound (for example, within 100 msec).
 > - **In-order packet delivery**.
-This service guarantees that packets arrive at the desti- nation in the order that they were sent.
+This service guarantees that packets arrive at the destination in the order that they were sent.
 > - **Guaranteed minimal bandwidth**.
-This network-layer service emulates the behav- ior of a transmission link of a specified bit rate (for example, 1 Mbps) between sending and receiving hosts.
+This network-layer service emulates the behavior of a transmission link of a specified bit rate (for example, 1 Mbps) between sending and receiving hosts.
 As long as the sending host transmits bits (as part of packets) at a rate below the specified bit rate, then all packets are eventually delivered to the destination host.
 > - **Security**.
 The network layer could encrypt all datagrams at the source and decrypt them at the destination, thereby providing confidentiality to all transport-layer segments.

-### Functions & Service Model of IP Layer (Network Layer)
+### ⭐️ Functions & Service Model of IP Layer (Network Layer)
 **Forwarding (data plane)** refers to the **router-local action** of transferring a packet from an input link interface of the router to the appropriate output link interface of the router.
 Forwarding takes place at very **short timescales** (typically a few nanoseconds), and thus is typically implemented in hardware.

-**Routing (control plane)** refers to the **network-wide process** that determines the end-to-end paths that packets take from source to destination.
-Routing takes place on much **longer timescales** (typically seconds), and as we will see is often implemented in software.

 **Data Plane**
 - local, per-router function
 - determines how datagram arriving on router input port is forwarded to router output port

+---
+**Routing (control plane)** refers to the **network-wide process** that determines the end-to-end paths that packets take from source to destination.
+Routing takes place on much **longer timescales** (typically seconds), and as we will see is often implemented in software.

 **Control Plane**
 - network-wide logic